-Alecia Underhill sees her horses in an fresh and modern way (or at least we think so).
+Alecia Underhill sees her horses in an fresh and modern way (or at least I think so).
 Her work is realistic in detail, but can be quite abstract in composition.
-We think her work is quite “now” and that any equestrian space would get a crisp injection of style with the addition of one of her paintings.
+I think her work is quite “now” and that any equestrian space would get a crisp injection of style with the addition of one of her paintings.
 Read on to learn more about Alecia.

 How long have you been creating art professionally?